 - Right-click the module and select Add other > Enumeration.

 - Enter OrderStatus for the Name and click OK.

 Click New to add a new enumeration value:

 Enter Open for the Caption and click OK.

 Repeat the steps above for the Processing and Complete values.
 You should then have the following configured values:

 Click OK to save the enumeration.
 Now we will create an enumeration value-based attribute in the Order entity.

-- Enter OrderStatus for Name and select Enumeration for Type.
+Enter OrderStatus for the Name and select Enumeration for the Type.